 “India was really good!
 Ultimately, the work you do varies from child to child.
 For some of the older girls, it was more of longer chats with them about life in general, what they want to do, why they came here, and their future.
 And then obviously with the younger girls, it’s more play time.
 It’s just completely different for who you’re talking to and what they need, basically.

 When I first got there, I was completely shattered.
 I was like “what’s going on?
 What’s the time?
 I don’t know where I am”!
-But we got there and they got all the girls together and did a standard introduction with a list of their names, what grade they’re in, and just sort of their basic info.
+But we got there and they got all the girls together and did a standard introduction with a list of their names, what grade they are in, and just sort of their basic info.
 Obviously you don’t remember that all in one go.
-All of them, though, are so accommodating right from that start bit, they just let you in, offer to get your bags, just straight away they wouldn’t let you do anything because they wanted to help you which was really nice.
+All of them are so accommodating right from that start bit, they just let you in, offer to get your bags, just straight away they wouldn’t let you do anything because they wanted to help you which was really nice.
 Which for us, being British we find that quite alarming, but that’s just culture differences.